SarvagyaVaish/ros_ci_and_coverage/README.md

 Codecov: [![codecov](https://codecov.io/gh/SarvagyaVaish/ros_ci_and_coverage/branch/master/graph/badge.svg)](https://codecov.io/gh/SarvagyaVaish/ros_ci_and_coverage)

+## How to add ci and coverage to your repo

+- Look at the .travis.yml in this repo and add elements to your own .travis.yml.
+TODO: add more details

+- Add code_coverage dependency to the package.xml of your ROS package

+`<test_depend>code_coverage</test_depend>`

+- Add elements from the example_pkg/CMakeLists.txt file to your package's CMakeLists.txt file.
+TODO: add more details

+- Add the .coverage.sh and .codecov.sh files to your repo.

 ## Running coverage on tests (locally)

 See the [code_coverage](https://github.com/mikeferguson/code_coverage) repo for how to add coverage targets for your tests.